The Internal Rate of Return(IRR)

-The internal rate of return is often used inside of companies to measure the potential rate of return from a capital investment.
-For example, if a company wants to purchase a new piece of machinery that will produce widgets, the company would create projections of the total cash flow after expenses the machinery would produce from selling widgets and try to determine if purchasing the machine would generate an acceptable internal rate of return on the capital invested.
+The internal rate of return is often used inside companies to measure the potential rate of return from capital investment.
+For example, when a company wants to purchase a new piece of machinery that will produce widgets, the company would create net cash flow projections.
+These projections would determine if buying the machine would generate an acceptable internal rate of return on the capital invested.

 Real Estate Investing

-Real estate investors don't use internal rate of return nearly enough.
-Real estate investors tend to want to rely on more simple calculations such as the cash on cash return or the capitalization rate.
+Real estate investors don't use the internal rate of return as often as they should.
+Real estate investors tend to want to rely on more straightforward calculations, such as the cash on cash return or the capitalization rate.
 That's because the internal rate of return is complicated when it comes to real estate, but we've created a rental property calculator that lets the user project cash flows as far out as 30 years and to calculate an internal rate of return from those cash flows.
 Now real estate investors don't have an excuse for not using the IRR in their calculations.

 In addition to calculating the IRR on a real estate investment, the institution lending you money is also required to make an IRR calculation as it relates to the interest rate they will charge on the loan.
-This rate is called the "annual percentage rate" or APR for short and is an IRR calculation that factors in all expenses and fees associated with the loan to tell the borrower the rate of interest they are actually being charged.
+This rate is called the "annual percentage rate" or APR for short.
+It is an IRR calculation that factors in all expenses and fees associated with the loan to tell the borrower the rate of interest they are actually getting charged.

-The financial planning industry is big on using the internal rate of return in order to determine an investment's rate of return.
-You can see internal rate of return being calculated on things like stock and equity investments, annuities, life insurance contracts, and bond and debt instruments.
-For example, for permanent life insurance contracts, the owner pays premiums and in return they get cash value savings and a dividend payment(depending on the contract) over time, in addition to the death benefit.
-Each of these benefits/cash flows, can be measured and used to calculate the internal rate of return of the life insurance contract.
+The financial planning industry is big on using the internal rate of return to determine an investment's rate of return.
+You can see the internal rate of return being calculated on things like stock and equity investments, annuities, life insurance contracts, and bonds and debt instruments.
+For example, for permanent life insurance contracts, the owner pays premiums.
+In return, they get cash value savings and a dividend payment(depending on the contract) over time, in addition to the death benefit.
+Each of these benefits/cash flows can be measured and used to calculate the internal rate of return of the life insurance contract.

-The same can be done with an annuity contract.
-Similar to a life insurance contract, it is a contract with a series of cash flows in and cash flows out.
-These cash flows can be used to calculate the IRR from the annuity.
-In fact, that's exactly what our annuity rate of return calculator does.
+The same can get done with an annuity contract.
+Similar to a life insurance contract, it is a contract with a series of cash flows in, and cash flows out.
+These cash flows can get used to calculate the IRR from the annuity.
+That's precisely what our annuity rate of return calculator does.

-Or if a person is trying to determine the rate of return they will get from investing in a bond if held until maturity, that is called the yield to maturity.
-This is calculated by using the internal rate of return.
-Our yield to maturity calculator can do that for you without hassle.
+Another example would be trying to determine the rate of return from investing in a bond if held until maturity, which is called the yield to maturity.
+This number gets calculated by using the internal rate of return.
+Our yield to maturity calculator does that without hassle.

-As you can see from the examples above, the internal rate of return is used across many industries and in many different situations.
-If you want a career in financial analysis or just want to make a more informed investment decision, then understanding internal rate of return is one of the first steps to take.
+As you can see from the examples above, the internal rate of return gets used across many industries and different situations.
+If you want a career in financial analysis or just want to make a more informed investment decision, then understanding the internal rate of return is one of the first steps to take.
 Because it is such a useful calculation and is common across many different use cases, you'll find the internal rate of return in a lot of our calculators.